redis/redis-doc/docs/project/governance.md

+---
+title: "Redis Open Source Governance"
-# Redis Open Source Governance
+linkTitle: "Redis Open Source Governance"
+weight: 1
+description: >
+    The governance model used to manage the Redis open source project.
+aliases:
+    - /topics/governance
+---

 ## Introduction

-Since 2009, the Redis open source project has become very successful and extremely popular.
+The Redis open source project has become very successful and extremely popular sine the original release in 2009.

-During this time, Salvatore Sanfillipo has led, managed, and maintained the project.
+From 2009-2020, Salvatore Sanfillipo led, managed, and maintained the project.
 While contributors from [Redis Ltd.](https://redis.com) and others have made significant contributions, the project never adopted a formal governance structure and de-facto was operating as a [BDFL](https://en.wikipedia.org/wiki/Benevolent_dictator_for_life)-style project.

-As Redis grows, matures, and continues to expand its user base, it becomes increasingly important to  form a sustainable structure for the ongoing development and maintenance of Redis.
-We want to ensure the project’s continuity and reflect its larger community.
+As Redis grew, matured, and expanded its user base, it became increasingly important to form a sustainable structure for its ongoing development and maintenance.
+We wanted to ensure the project’s continuity and reflect its larger community.
+With this in mind, a new governance structure was adopted.

-## The new governance structure, applicable from June 30, 2020
+## The New Governance Structure, Applicable from June 30, 2020

 Redis has adopted a _light governance_ model that matches the current size of the project and minimizes the changes from its earlier model.
 The governance model is intended to be a meritocracy, aiming to empower individuals who demonstrate a long-term commitment and make significant contributions.

-## The Redis core team
+## The Redis Core Team

-Salvatore Sanfilippo has stepped down as head of the project and named two successors to take over and lead the Redis project: Yossi Gottlieb ([yossigo](https://github.com/yossigo)) and Oran Agra ([oranagra](https://github.com/oranagra))
+Salvatore Sanfilippo stepped down as the head of the project and named two successors to take over and lead the Redis project: Yossi Gottlieb ([yossigo](https://github.com/yossigo)) and Oran Agra ([oranagra](https://github.com/oranagra))

-With the backing and blessing of Redis Ltd., we wish to use this opportunity and create a more open, scalable, and community-driven “core team” structure to run the project.
-The core team will consist of members selected based on demonstrated, long-term personal involvement and contributions.
+With the backing and blessing of Redis Ltd., we took this opportunity to create a more open, scalable, and community-driven “core team” structure to run the project.
+The core team consists of members selected based on demonstrated, long-term personal involvement and contributions.

-The core team comprises of:
+The current core team members are:

 * Project Lead: Yossi Gottlieb ([yossigo](https://github.com/yossigo)) from Redis Ltd.
 * Project Lead: Oran Agra  ([oranagra](https://github.com/oranagra)) from Redis Ltd.